 For the complete Winter 2015 Newsletter, click here.

-Congratulations to our turkey coloring contest winners!
-Winners were chosen from four age categories and we had so many creative entries.
-Be sure to pick up a holiday tree coloring contest sheet in Youth Services.
+Congratulations to our holiday coloring contest winners!
+Winners were chosen from four age categories and we had so many colorful entries.
+Thanks to all who entered.

 Homeschooling Resources at Your Library